tensorflow/tfx/docs/guide/modelval.md

 component.
 * Emits: Validation results to [TensorFlow Metadata](tfmd.md)

-## Developing an ModelValidator Component
+## Using the ModelValidator Component

-An ModelValidator pipeline component is typically very easy to develop and requires little customization, since all of the work is done by the ModelValidator TFX component.
+An ModelValidator pipeline component is typically very easy to deploy and requires little customization, since all of the work is done by the ModelValidator TFX component.
 Typical code looks like this: